 - We are on a committee with other non-profits and state agencies working to create a better climate for the aging LGBT population.

-- Conducted a study of the transgender population in the Greater Hartford area for AIDS/HIV that was funded by Yale’s Center for Interdisciplinary Research on AIDS (CIRA) Community Research Partnership Program.
+- Created a survey to study of the transgender population in the Greater Hartford area for AIDS/HIV that was funded by Yale’s Center for Interdisciplinary Research on AIDS (CIRA) Community Research Partnership Program.
 The program was managed by CTAC and the Hartford Gay and Lesbian Health Collective with help from the Institute for Community Research

 - Worked with other organizations to pass an ordinance in Hartford for gender identity and expression protection:

 - Created, in collaboration with the Hartford Gay and Lesbian Health Collective, two professionally moderated tran support groups;

 - Held, in collaboration with the Hartford Gay and Lesbian Health Collective, a TransHealth Screening day;

 - In conjunction with the Ct G&L film festival (Alternatives), held CTAC fundraiser for the Ct premiere of TransGeneration, followed by community talkback;